 Interestingly, on an Assyrian artifact known as Sennacherib’s Prism, the king boasts: “As for Hezekiah, I shut him up like a caged bird in his royal city of Jerusalem.”
 The text goes on to delineate the initial tribute he had received from Hezekiah.
 Yet it makes no mention of an attack on, let alone conquest of, Jerusalem.
 Just as the Bible says—he wasn’t allowed to!
 Of course, this wasn’t something the boastful king of Assyria would admit.

 The Assyrian threat at that time was also the reason for the digging of Hezekiah’s tunnel beneath Jerusalem.
-The tunnel is an impressive, 530-meter-long conduit carved straight through bedrock.
+This discovered tunnel is an impressive, 530-meter-long conduit carved straight through bedrock, referenced in several scriptures.

 The Downfall of Assyria

 Under Sennacherib, the Assyrian Empire began to fragment and suffer multiple wars.
 The territory of Babylonia, having been subdued and included as a part of Assyria during Tiglath-Pileser iii’s reign, began to fall apart thanks to insurrection by the Chaldeans and Arameans.
-In 681 b.c., Sennacherib was murdered by two of his sons (Isaiah 37:37-38)—this is corroborated by various ancient records.
+In 681 b.c. (according to standard chronology), Sennacherib was murdered by two of his sons, Adrammelech and Sharezer (Isaiah 37:37-38)—this is corroborated by various ancient records, implicating Arda-Mulissi for the murder (Adrammelech), who would have been assisted by his brother Nabu-sarru-usur (Sharezer).
 A third son, Esarhaddon, reigned in his place.

 Esarhaddon is known for his defeat of Egypt in 671 b.c., subsequently carrying the title “king of Egypt.”
 He is the last king of Assyria to be mentioned by name in the Bible.
 The Assyrian Empire was finally smashed c.
 612–609 b.c., defeated by the Chaldeans and Medes.
 The Chaldeans subsequently established their own independent Babylon.